Skip to Main Content

 Can a debt consolidation loan hurt your credit score?

 Debt consolidation can impact your credit score.
-Whether it has a positive or negative impact depends on your financial habits.
+Whether it has a positive or negative impact depends on your financial habits and the type of debt you're consolidating.

 Initially, consolidating your debt can have a slight, temporary, negative impact on your credit score.
 That’s because when you apply for a loan, the lender performs a hard credit check.
-This credit check temporarily lowers your score.
-After consolidating, your score can continue dropping if you fall behind on payments or miss them altogether.
+This credit check temporarily lowers your score by up to 10 points for up to one year.

-On the other hand, debt consolidation can also help your credit.
-By consolidating your payments into one, debt consolidation can help you keep up with your payments more easily.
+By consolidating your payments into one, debt consolidation could help you keep up with payments more easily.
 By making payments on time — and eventually paying off your loan — you can gradually improve your credit score.
-Plus, a debt consolidation loan can diversify your credit mix and reduce your credit utilization — both of which have positive impacts on your credit score.
+Plus, a debt consolidation loan can diversify your credit mix, which has a small positive impact on your credit score.

 Related: Does Paying Off a Loan Help Your Credit Score?